Akrokeramo: The Timeless Beauty of Greek Roof Ornaments

 What Is the Akrokeramo?

 The akrokeramo (or acroterium in English) is a distinctive, ornamental tile placed at the edges or corners of rooftops, especially on pediments.
-It serves both a decorative and functional purpose.
+It serves both decorative and functional purposes.
 Traditionally, akrokerama are made of clay or marble, and their front (visible) surface is adorned with embossed motifs, often abstract, such as anthemia (stylized floral patterns).

 What Role Did Akrokerama Serve Beyond Decoration?

 The akrokeramo transcended the purely functional role of roofing tiles.
-Ancient Greek rooftops, like those today, had a slope of approximately 30°, constructed using flat or slightly concave tiles (stroteres) and semi-cylindrical cover tiles (kalypteres). \
+Ancient Greek rooftops, like those today, had a slope of approximately 30°, constructed using flat or slightly concave tiles (stroteres) and semi-cylindrical cover tiles (kalypteres).

 The akrokerama acted as both a decorative and practical element: